We may earn money or products from the companies mentioned in this post.

 We opt for smaller celebrations at home where we know she’ll be most at ease.
 When we do attend events, we often leave early.

-No, this isn’t about avoidance of judgmental stares – this is about the fact that once Natalie is overstimulated, she’s uncomfortable and her meltdown is the product of that.
+No, this isn’t about avoidance of judgmental stares – this is about the fact that once our kiddo is overstimulated, she’s uncomfortable and her meltdown is the product of that.
 Going to events is not always what’s best for her.

 Here are some things to keep in mind if a special needs parent accepts or declines your invitation:

 Our intentions are good.
 We don’t want a meltdown to take away from your special occasion.
 We usually know whether a venue or situation will be a good idea or not.

 It’s HARD.
 The planning and interference skills that are required to have a successful experience is exhausting.
 We may feel as though we spend so much time following our kiddo around that we can’t enjoy you or your celebration.

 We may call ahead to get the lay of the land.
 I have called the host to ask what they are serving (because we always pack gluten and dairy free substitutes).
 I might also ask about surroundings: If it’s at a park, is there a creek nearby?
 Plans for swimming?
 Will there be kids there?
 What ages?
 I’m not being rude, just planning for success!